swcarpentry/DEPRECATED-bc/novice/extras/05-shellvar.md

 For example,
+when we type a command like `analyze`, there might be more than one program with this name.
+In such a case,
-when we type a command like `analyze`, the shell needs to decide whether to run `./analyze` or `/bin/analyze`.
+the shell needs to decide whether to run `./analyze` or `/bin/analyze`.
 The rule it uses is simple:
 the shell checks each directory in the `PATH` variable in turn,